 Please refer to Brock’s Office of Human Rights & Equity Services for more information about the policies in place to address Sexual Violence www.brocku.ca/human-rights or email@example.com

 As per federal and provincial laws, taking someone else’s property, including University property, without permission is not permitted even if the property is left unattended.
 Students are encouraged to lock their rooms/units and carry their keys and student cards with them at all times.
 In the event of a theft, please contact Campus Security directly at x4300.

 Residents, guests, and staff are expected to exercise care and good judgment regarding their own personal safety and the safety of others.
 Students may be in violation of the Residence Safety Policy if they cause an unsafe situation for other students including, but not limited to, propping open exterior doors or tampering with light bulbs in hallways, stairwells or elevators.

-Please note: All infractions of any section of the Fire Safety Policy may result in a charge of $75 for tampering with life safety equipment plus any applicable repair or replacement costs.
+Please note: All infractions of any section of the Fire Safety Policy will result in a charge of $75 for tampering with life safety equipment plus any applicable repair or replacement costs.

 Students are expected to ensure that their living environment is safe and free from life safety hazards.
 This includes not overloading plugs, using CSA approved power bars and extension cords, using the approved appliances only in approved locations, ensuring that items such as curling irons or hair straighteners are unplugged when not in use and reporting non-functioning life safety devices (e.g. alarm, extinguisher, door closer).
 Propping fire doors, and propping room doors in Vallee, Earp or Lowenberger while not in the room and attaching, covering or hanging items from any fire safety/detection equipment or the wiring/conduit leading to it is prohibited.